Discovery Channel: Marketing and branding

-With its shift to reality-driven programming in the 2000s, Discovery introduced the slogan "Let's All Discover", with promos featuring the line being completed with a phrase relevant to the program (such as for MythBusters, "...why no myth is safe.").

 On March 31, 2008, Discovery unveiled a new logo, which took effect on-air on April 15, 2008 (coinciding with the fourth season premiere of Deadliest Catch).
 The new logo was designed by Viewpoint Creative, and integrated Discovery's long-time globe iconography into the "D" lettering of the wordmark, creating a monogram that was usable as a standalone icon.
 The launch was accompanied by a new advertising campaign, "The World is Just Awesome", which featured scenes of Discovery personalities singing an adapted version of the song "I Love the Mountains".
 Discovery Channel president John Ford explained that the campaign was intended to "showcase our earned place in the greater pop culture landscape".

 In August 2013 (coinciding with Shark Week), the aforementioned monogram became the main on-air logo as part of a new imaging campaign, "Grab Life By the Globe", which was designed to emphasize the channel's current focus on personality-driven programming.
 The logo was portrayed in promos with visual effects relevant to their respective program.

 On April 1, 2019, Discovery unveiled a new logo, maintaining a refreshed version of the previous globe and D monogram.
 The new branding is accompanied by another new imaging campaign, "The World is Ours", which features scenes of Discovery personalities singing the Blue Swede version of "Hooked on a Feeling".
 The static version of the globe icon uses a non-standard projection that shows all continents, reflecting Discovery's presence as an international brand.